RoRoche/AndroidStarter/architecture.md

 ## Write thinner classes

-Having in mind the huge number of _listeners_, boilerplate code to display specific views and content, handling user interactions (button click, text changes, menu item click)... and so on, it's usual to write `Activity`/`Fragment` with a huge number of lines, methods and interfaces.
-It could become very difficult to read theses files.
+Having in mind the huge number of _listeners_, the boilerplate code to display specific views and content, handling user interactions (button click, text changes, menu item click)... and so on, it's common to write `Activity`/`Fragment` with a huge number of lines, methods and interfaces.
+It could become very difficult to read these files.

 This section aims at writing this code in a different way: